This article gives you my take on the tweets, tweet by tweet.

 “You have to be corrupt to make money”, “Money is the root of all evil”, “I feel bad for rich people, all they have is money”.

-You cannot become rich if you think money is some sort of evil germ.
+You cannot become rich if you think money is some evil germ.
 The is NO instance of a man who became rich on their own and hated money.

 Mindset is the first step to making money.
 An abundance mindset is almost a prerequisite to wealth.